 Memorial Day Weekend 2020: 100 Miles Around The Block

-In Running, Race, Personal
+In Running, Personal, Race

 When I was in high school, long-ass personality quizzes would often get passed around.
 Everyone’d fill them out, post them in their AIM profile, Geocities website, etc. Most questions were silly.
 But some were invaluable to “knowing a person.”